Missing persons - help and support

 The Salvation Army Family Tracing Service helps to find relatives over the age of 18.
 You can contact them on 0845 634 4747.

-The NPIA Missing Persons Bureau (MPB) helps the police in their missing people investigations by maintaining records of missing and unidentified people.
-If you are missing and want your family to know you are safe but don’t want them to know where you are, you can contact the Missing Persons Bureau.
-The MPB also manages and co-ordinates the Child Rescue Alert service and the Missing Kids website, designed to assist missing children investigations.
+The UK Missing Persons Bureau (MPB) helps the police in their missing people investigations by maintaining records of missing and unidentified people.
+If you are missing and want your family to know you are safe but don’t want them to know where you are, you can contact the UK Missing Persons Bureau.

 The Missing Irish People website may help you help find a missing Irish person.
 Or, if you wish to call home, have information about a missing person, or are concerned about a missing friend or relative, then details are available on the site.